 Rock Steady Boxing is specifically for ANYONE fighting Parkinson’s Disease.
 If you can get in here, you can fight back and we will help.

-We have two levels of classes, a huge spectrum of fighters and endless ways to modify the exercises to fit your abilities.
+We have two levels of classes, a huge spectrum of fighters and endless ways to safely challenge you.
 You are never “too far gone.”
 Just get in here.

 You will not regret it.